15 Easy Ways You Could Save Money

 12) Rethink Your Life Insurance Needs

 Many people buy life insurance policies to cover a mortgage for a spouse or to protect dependents.
 If you’ve almost paid off that mortgage or you’ve already met your investment goals, you might not need a million-dollar policy anymore.
-Lowering your policy amount is a good way to save money, potentially hundreds of dollars a year, on something you will hopefully not need to use.
+Lowering your policy amount is a good way to save money on something you will hopefully not need to use.

 13) Improve Your Credit

-In certain states, your credit rating is a major factor in what you pay for auto, homeowners and other insurance.
-For example, drivers with poor credit can pay twice as much as drivers with excellent credit, in some states.
-Doing everything you can to improve your score can equal big savings across all of your policies.
+In certain states, your credit rating is a major factor in what you pay for auto, homeowners, and other insurance.
+For example, drivers with poor credit can pay almost twice as much as drivers with excellent credit, in some states.
+Doing everything you can to improve your score can equal big savings across all your policies.

 14) Drive Less

 Every auto insurance policy takes into account how many miles you drive every year.
 Working from home, taking fewer road trips and having more things delivered can cut back on your yearly mileage, lowering your premium and saving you money.
 Plus, think about all the lower fuel costs and reduced maintenance when you cut back on driving.

 15) Get Multiple Car Insurance Quotes